Install the CLI npm i -g @sertainly/cli # Create a package srt init expense_policy # Convert a document into BDL + tests srt convert policy.pdf # Run unit tests srt test # Run real-world cases srt test expenses.csv # Publish to Sertainly srt publish --env production

 |---|---|

-DEFINE | Derive computed values from case data (e.g. per-person amount, risk score) |
+derive | Compute facts from case data (e.g. per-person amount, risk score) |

-ROUTE | Send the case to a named destination for review |
+route | Send the case to a named destination for human or downstream review |

 Not really.
 BDL is designed for generation, not manual authoring.